Secrets that Remain: The Emil Fricker Story

 Writing this book with my mother connected me not only to my ancestors but to her—and to the larger idea that our pasts are never as distant as they seem.
 Just as Orange continues to honor its history while moving forward, Secrets That Remain reminds us that understanding where we come from can illuminate who we are today.

-To read the full story and uncover the secrets my family carried for generations, Secrets That Remain: The Emil Fricker Story is available now through all major online booksellers at this link: https://bit.ly/SecretsThatRemain
+To read the full story and uncover the secrets my family carried for generations, Secrets That Remain: The Emil Fricker Story is available on Amazon.
+If you want an autographed copy, you can get one in my store.

 Article Published in the